Please note that this page is currently under construction and more governor profiles will follow soon.

 I am also parent to two children in school, one in Year 4 and one in Reception Class.

-Mr Elvin Brame - Co-opted Governor - Chair of Finance, Staffing and General Purpose Committee
+Mr Elvin Brame - Co-opted Governor - Chair of Resources Committee

 I am a retired Local Government Officer and a resident of Cullingworth.
 I am a trained Work Study Officer and qualified in management.
 I was elected to serve as a Parish Councillor and then asked to serve as a Governor at Cullingworth Village Primary School.
 (This used to be a requirement but isn't any longer).